 Caution!
 In rural areas at night, many of the Maya locals must cross the roads to return home from their milpas.
 Many also work near the roads in the evening to avoid the mid-day heat.
 For this reason, it is best to avoid driving at night.
 When driving off the main roads in villages and rural areas, always be alert for pedestrians, livestock and the native fauna.

 A valid driver’s license and major credit card qualify you for a rental car.
 Many models are available.
 After selecting your car, you will be required to purchase Mexican auto insurance.
 Prices vary, but expect to pay a bit more than usual.
 To locate a rental agency, see our list of car rental agencies.

 All gas stations in Mexico are operated by PEMEX, the government-owned Petroleos Mexicanos.
 Service is pretty reliable, and gas stations are relatively frequent; but be sure to always fill up before leaving on a trip and keep your tank topped up.
 Check that the attendant sets the pump back to ZERO before pumping your gas.
-There are no self-serve gas stations in Mexico, so tipping is customary.
+There are no self-serve gas stations in Mexico, so tipping is customary, about $10 pesos.
 Be sure to pay with exact change or credit card (accepted in most stations; ask first).

 Yucatán, and all of Mexico, uses the metric system.
 All distances are given in kilometers.
 To convert kilometers to miles, multiply by 0.62.
 Distances from Mérida: